GCX/acf-taxonomy-field/readme.txt

 3. Adding a term to a page.

 == Changelog ==

+= 1.2 =
+* Fixed issue Taxonomy Field not working in a Repeater Field.
+Props markSal
+* Fixed a bug which caused wrong options to be shown in the metabox.
+Props FunkyM
+* Fixed an additional issue with URL generation on Windows hosts.
+* Added hierarchical checkboxes input type similar to builting WordPress taxonomy chooser.
+Props FunkyM
+* Added option to choose link, object or ID as return value for field API calls.
+Props FunkyM
+* Updated localizations

 = 1.1.1 =
 * Fixed issue with path and URI generation on Windows hosts.